licensezero/guide.licensezero.com/index.md

 It's the model of [GitHub](https://github.com/pricing), [Travis CI](https://travis-ci.com/plans), and other leading developer services, adapted for independent library, framework, and tools developers.
 Finally.

+This model also makes it easy to support developers creating open software you use and rely on at work.
+License Zero is not a donation platform or a backer-rewards market.
+If other developers' work helps you do your job better or more efficiently, supporting them through License Zero ought to be a reimbursable expense.

-This is a guide to License Zero, the project's primary documentation for maintainers.
-If you're interested in using License Zero for your work, read this guide.
+This is a guide to License Zero, the project's primary documentation for developers.
+If you're interested in using License Zero, either to support your work or support others, read this guide.
 If you find errors or ways to improve it, send a [pull request](https://github.com/licensezero/licensezero-guide).

 This guide describes what License Zero is, and how it works.
 It is _not_ a substitute for legal advice about whether that system is right for you or your work.  licensezero.com's [terms of service](https://licensezero.com/terms/service) apply to this guide, too.